igangus/testing/README.md

        values 'CC Payment' and 'Credit Card Payment'.
 As these items appear not to be perfectly paired the script will print a warning if it detects "orphan" transactions of either type.
-A list of both the paired and orphan transactions is written to te file 'credit_card_payments'.
+A list of both the paired and orphan transactions is written to the file 'credit_card_payments'.
-       Currently the orphans are also exclude from the average calculations when this flag is picked.
-Note that just looking for the pairing of an expense and credit with a 24 hour period would no detect the orphans
+       Currently the orphans are also excluded from the average calculations when this flag is picked.
+Note that just looking for the pairing of an expense and credit with a 24 hour period would not detect the orphans

 Also there are a few unit tests that you can run with `python test.py`